-Travelers (PAX) on a tour can sometimes select a hike that is beyond their current ability, and once on the trail, this can be disheartening, embarrassing, and even dangerous.
+People on a travel itinerary, (also known as PAX, a short form for “passengers” in the travel industry) can sometimes select a hike that is beyond their current ability, and once on the trail, this can be disheartening, embarrassing, and even dangerous.
 How does a trip leader provide opportunities that allow travelers to make better decisions about hikes before they even set foot on the trail?

 On this particular coastal trip, in Oregon, we have hikes that occur simultaneously (harder and easier hike options) that allow hikers with different interests and skill levels to participate.
 Throughout the program, I offer multiple opportunities for travelers to learn about upcoming hikes, this includes: